mamshad/calendar/README.md

 # calendar
 In this application I have used the following technologies
-  1. Mysql
+  1. Mysql - Persistant layer
-  2. Servlet
+  2. Servlet - For request, response
-  3. Jquery
+  3. Jquery - For asynchronous communication
-  4. JavaScript
+  4. JavaScript - Manipulate UI
-  5. Java
+  5. Java - Core language
   6. JDBC - To communicate with persistant layer
-  7. HTML, CSS
+  7. HTML, CSS - To design UI
-  8. Tomcat 7
+  8. Tomcat 7 - To Host the application
-  9. JDK 8
+  9. JDK 8 - For Java

 * This event calendar will generate events only for all months of current year.
 * To add an event please click on the date and an input field will appear along with two button.
 "Add" and "Close"